 Internal links are hyperlinks from one of your web pages to another page that lives on the same domain.

 SEO is not a one-size-fits-all approach when it comes to ranking factors.
-Between RankBrain, Hummingbird, BERT, and more - there is too much to consider.
+Between RankBrain, Hummingbird, BERT, and more, there is too much to consider.
 That’s why the focus has turned to the user experience.
-Most SEO ranking factors don't matter if you don't get the user experience right.
-You can't chase the algorithm if you don't place that experience at the forefront.

-Good to know, then, that internal links play a central role in building that user experience.
+Internal links play a central role in building that online experience.
 They offer your audience the ability to dig deeper and inform themselves more about a specific topic of interest.

 Take this example from our own blog.
 From the audience’s perspective, you might be reading about homepage SEO.
 The topic of crawlers comes up, and you don't realize you know as much about them as you should.
 Voilà: an internal link gets you to an introductory article on web crawlers.

-In our writing, we apply these internal links as “Recommended Reading” links to clearly call out to the reader that there is additional information on our site that can help them understand the topic fully.
+In our writing, we sometimes apply these internal links as “Recommended Reading” links to clearly call out to the reader that there is additional information on our site that can help them understand the topic fully.
+Here's one for you now …

 Those connections help your audience continue to build their knowledge on topics they find interesting.
 If you've ever been down a Wikipedia rabbit hole, you know exactly what we're talking about.